pocl/pocl/doc/sphinx/source/debug.rst

 Setup:

-The only thing required is to set "POCL_DEBUG" environment variable to some value.
+Just set the "POCL_DEBUG" environment variable to some value.
 The most useful values are:

  * ``POCL_DEBUG=err,warn`` - this will limit the output to errors and warnings.
-This might help spot some OpenCL API calls which return an error value.
-Also helps if a call can return CL_INVALID_VALUE for multiple reasons, since PoCL prints the reason.
+These messages might help spot some OpenCL API calls which return an error value.
+Also it helps if a call can return CL_INVALID_VALUE for multiple reasons, since PoCL prints a more specific reason in that case.

  * ``POCL_DEBUG=refcount`` - this will limit the output to refcount increases and decreases.
-Might help spot some memory leaks
+Might help spot CL object leaks

 Example::